Weather of 2010: January 15–18

 Snow fell in parts of southern Scotland and Yorkshire on the 16th.
 The Cairngorm Ski Centre was closed as an army of diggers was trying to clear its car park after further snowfalls.
 The river Derwent was put under a flood watch in places on the 16th.

 On January 17, Inner Mongolia Autonomous Region was given more than 850 tons of grain, edible oil and other daily supplies, 4,950 tons of coal and 900 tons of emergency cattle fodder.

-On January 17, both melting snow, heavy rain and frozen ground have caused flooding in much of England, Scotland and Wales.
+On January 17, both melting snow, heavy rain and frozen ground caused flooding in much of England, Scotland and Wales.
 The Environment Agency issued a total of 23 flood warnings were issued in England, one in force for Scotland and two in Wales.
 In Scotland a landslide led to the temporally closure of the A76 in Dumfries and Galloway, while a section of the M74 was shut temporally shut due to flooding.

 Many properties in Maesteg, Bridgend, Ebbw Vale and Monmouth were also flooded.
 Mid and West Wales Fire service sent extra appliances to the Carmarthen Bay holiday village at Kidwelly, where the flooding was described as 'major to severe'.
 The River Wye, River Dee (Welsh: Afon Dyfrdwy) in the lower Dee Valley, River Cherwell (at Banbury) and River Severn were all in full flood.

 Severn Trent Water, which provides water to central England and parts of Wales, said it had drafted in extra staff as ruptured and frozen pipes began to thaw.
 Many pipes had ruptured in the Welsh Marches and a sewerage pipe had become blocked in outer Birmingham.
 The company's senior operations manager, Fraser Pithie, said the firm had been called out to more than 470 burst and ruptured pipes since the 10th and their call center staff had taken more than 10,000 calls.